About Our Team

 The third phase of her professional life began in 1990, when she joined Larry in his photography studio, Focus 91.
 During these last twenty odd years she has honed her skills in public relations, and the photographic industry.
 As well as office management and marketing, Joanna’s position within this company is portrait consultations and design.
 She is very proud to be a member of the Focus 91 team.

 Darlene graduated with a diploma from the SIAST Applied Photography program in 2000.
 While she was in the program, she came to Focus 91 Photography for the work placement component shortly before graduation and simply never left.
 Darlene began her career at Focus 91 primarily in the B&W darkroom and assisted in other areas of the studio.
 Some of those areas being the photo retouching/finishing area, event photography, or as a photographer’s assistant.
 As the studio transitioned to the digital world, so too did Darlene’s position to being responsible for Focus 91’s digital imaging needs.
 With the combination of a base knowledge of photoshop from SIAST, on the job training and Photoshop seminars Larry and Joanna sent her too, she has become an expert in the program.
 She is able to use those skills to enhance the images Larry has taken to bring out the best in the image and the people in them.
 Darlene takes great pride in making people happy with their image.
 Photography, music, drumming, dancing, theatre and friends and family are all things that enrich and make Darlene’s life a happy one.
 Darlene has a passion for music and listens and sings while she works.
 Going to live music venues and music festivals gives her great joy.
-She also gets a lot of enjoyment out of drumming and dancing with her belly dance tribe or conga drumming with another group.
-She has been involved with Playing for Change Saskatchewan helping to organize and promote the Playing for Change Day event held to raise money for music programs for kids internationally and here in Saskatchewan.
 In the fall of 2016, Darlene got a role in a Regina Little Theatre play and has been acting and working backstage for many other productions.
 The biggest accomplishment in her life has been the raising of her son.
-Devin was born with a chronic illness and has had many struggles in his 24 years.
+Devin was born in 1993 with a chronic illness and has had many struggles in his early years.
 The flexibility granted her by Larry and Joanna has made it possible for her to manage the care for her son and keep on working.
-She has greatly appreciated that flexibility and working for some great people for these past 17 years.
+She has greatly appreciated that flexibility and working for some great people since 2000.